RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 - add screen when uninstalling to decide what to do with table, config values, histograms.
 Currently the table + config values are deleted upon uninstallation, the histograms remain on disk!
 - Supply standalone script to generate all histograms on disk (avoid Timeout)
-- supply pure text file for initial sql configuration (not in plugins/install.inc.php)

 ==============================================================================================================